MunBock/greenlife-mern/README.md

 # greenlife-mern

 > An e-Restaurant (online food ordering) application built with the MERN stack and Redux.
+Also, cloudinary is used to upload and store the product image.
 > [Live demo](https://greenlife-mern.herokuapp.com/)

 ## Features